 ACTRI KL2 Eligibility Information

-The call for applications for 2018 is now open!
+The call for applications for 2018 is now closed!

 As part of UC San Diego Altman Clinical and Translational Research Institute (ACTRI), the KL2 grant mechanism is an institutional equivalent of a K23, K01, or K08 award for junior faculty.
 The KL2 also provides didactic opportunities through ACTRI's CREST program and a mentored research experience.
 Successful applicants will receive up to three years of support pending good progress.